rhy-me-see/Coding-Interview/Interview Strategy/DSCD-Behavioral.md

 ### General Information

 Ads Product: https://discord.com/ads/quests

+### Self Introduction

+Hi I’m Ruohua who is currently working at snap, i’m with the activation team in core growth organization.
+My team is a combination of mobile and backend engineers, responsible for login， sign up, and user onboarding features to best retain DAU and DNU metrics, and maximize user engagement.
+My current role is to lead a team of 3 engineers for an in-app feature-promotion platform.
+It's to help internal teams onboard in app campaigns to enhance feature visibility, notify users of important information, remind users to enable their contact or notification permission.
+As for technical stack, I’m primarily working on iOS development with swift or objective-c, with 20% backend.

 ## Retrospective Exercise (技术回顾 & 复盘)

 STAR Principle (Situation / Target / Action / Result)